Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 where RP does not have any turnover during the said tax period or above information is not available, ‘E/F’ of the last tax period for which details are available, may be used;

-aggregate value of exempt supplies and total turnover shall exclude
+aggregate value of exempt supplies and the total turnover shall exclude

 in case of supply of services covered by Schedule II(5)(b), value of “E/F‟ for a tax period shall be calculated for each project separately, taking value of E and F as under: